|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 W/AG F/Sgt Ronald Stuart Horridge, RAAF 404990 (WIA, survived)

 W/AG Sgt Robert Gordon Tyler, 408892 RAAF (MIA / KIA) Ballarat, VIC

 Ditched February 18, 1943

-Australian crew member Tyler is memorialized at Adelaide River War Cemetery on the Northern Territory Memorial, panel 10.
+Grummels and Tyler were both officially declared dead the day of the mission.
+Tyler is memorialized at Adelaide River War Cemetery on the Northern Territory Memorial, panel 10.

-B-25 Mitchell in Dutch Service" notes as ditched 2/43 (sic) also: "The B-25s in India (NEIAF serials N5-139 (sic), N5-143, N5-144, N5-145, and N5-148) were requisitioned by the RAF and were modified to photographic reconnaissance configuration.
+B-25 Mitchell in Dutch Service" N5-144 notes as ditched 2/43 incorrectly also: "The B-25s in India (NEIAF serials N5-139 (sic), N5-143, N5-144, N5-145, and N5-148) were requisitioned by the RAF and were modified to photographic reconnaissance configuration.
 Two of them were assigned RAF numbers MA956 and MA957, but the other three retained their NEI numbers of N5-144, 145, and 145.
 All were eventually assigned to No 681 Photographic Reconnaissance Squadron in India."

-Robert Gordon Tyler
+CWGC - Robert Gordon Tyler